 If you’d rather avoid taking the longer LSAT, then it’s time to think about the June LSAT-Flex!
-You can start prepping on your own now with the Online Anytime Course or check out our LSAT Live Online class schedule to find a class that works for you!
+You can start prepping on your own now with the Self-Paced Course or check out our LSAT Live Course class schedule to find a class that works for you!

 Search the Blog

 Free LSAT Practice Account

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More